NET WORTH: $3.3 billion

 FUNDING AREAS: Veterans, cancer research, patent law reform, disaster relief, education

-OVERVIEW: Mark Cuban is an outspoken supporter of veterans and their families, and has also donated to causes such as cancer research and patent law reform.
-Overall, though, Cuban's track record of public giving is pretty thin, so far.
+OVERVIEW: Mark Cuban is an outspoken supporter of veterans and their families, and he has also donated to causes such as cancer research and patent law reform.
+Overall, though, Cuban's track record of public grantmaking is pretty thin.

 BACKGROUND: While Mark Cuban is probably best known as the owner of the Dallas Mavericks and as an investor on the TV series Shark Tank, he got his start in the tech industry.
 Growing up in Pittsburgh and attending the Kelley School of Business at Indiana University, Cuban had several entrepreneurial ventures during his early years.
 His first major business success was MicroSolutions, which he sold to CompuServe for $6 million.
 But he achieved far greater success with a streaming video company he founded with Todd Wagner, Broadcast.com, which was acquired by Yahoo! in 1999 for $5.9 billion in Yahoo! stock.
 From there, Cuban diversified his portfolio, and now owns the Landmark Theatre Chain and Magnolia Productions, along with investments in many other businesses.

 VETERANS: In 2003, Cuban founded the Fallen Patriot Fund to help families of U.S. military personnel killed or injured during Operation Iraqi Freedom.
 Since its inception, the fund has given out more than $5 million in grants.
 Cuban gave the majority of that money, but the fund also encourages donations from others.
 When he launched the fund, Cuban announced he would personally match the first $1 million in donations, though the amount donated from third parties is unknown.